What are your chances of acceptance?

 How do Summer Programs Impact Your College Chances?

-The value of attending a summer program varies and everything from the selectivity of the program to the weight that a particular college places on extracurriculars, such as summer programs, will determine how much value a school gives it.
+The value of attending a summer program varies and everything from the selectivity of the program to the weight that a particular college places on extracurriculars will determine how much value a school gives it.
+However, in general, admissions committees look more favorably on programs that are competitive and free as opposed to programs that you pay to attend.

 The four tiers of extracurricular activities provide a good guideline for understanding how activities outside of the classroom affect your odds of admission.
 Tier-one and tier-two activities are the rarest, most prestigious, and most influential to colleges; consequently, they have the greatest impact on your chances of admission.